Major Tim: Good, now get out of there.

 - The Fortress stage in Gradius IV turns sideways halfway through.

 - Stage 6 in Gradius V has the level geometry tilt in various directions, followed by scrolling backwards.
+The final stage is a mirrored version of Stage 2, since you're now playing as your future self from that stage.

 - In Duke Nukem: Zero Hour, the third stage, "Nuclear Winter", is a reversed post-apocalyptic version of the first stage, "Mean Streets".
 After that is an alien-occupied version of the intro stage.